gsafcik/ShortURL/README.md

 ## Roadmap

 - Add a front-end website for the ShortURL API
-- Add API keys
+- Add API keys for tracking purposes - if Oauth1.0a will be a while
-- Add authorization via Oauth - TBD
+- Add authorization via Oauth1.0a - TBD
 - Add Analytics